g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 Most machines stop iterating once they find a hypersuccessful selling point.
 TS is thus in a rare category along with Bowie and Madonna: the red queens.
 TS found massive success by presenting as a chaste country girl; a stadium dance-pop star running family-friendly S&M; an oversexed indie grrl; a politically-aware ally; a goth-lite-lite bedroom-recording-studio murmurer ...

+Bowie pulled off a less-corporate, more-high-culture version of the TS trick 50 years ago and I love him for it - because his songs are, <i>at the very least</i>, interesting and aimed at more than pleasing me.

-Bowie changed so often because there was nothing underneath.
-He is the great artist of surfaces.
+He is the great artist of surfaces; he changed style so often because there was nothing underneath.
 (He was also thoughtful enough that we should credit him with intentional rebellion against the pop/art and fake/authentic spectrums.)
 The difference is his quality and prescience: he managed to pre-empt glam, prog, vanilla funk, punk, AOR, new wave, and Online.
 He was a leading indicator, where TS is lagging.

 Madonna is a much better fit; the constant try-hard <a href="{{mad}}">iteration</a>, the artful use of superficiality, sex, and the celeb racket.
 The lauded versatility ultimately boiling down to a couple of flavours of pop.